-5. The entertainment industry in Malaysia covers a vast spectrum of activities.
-It includes the activities of using intellectual, artistic, musical and physical or other personal skills by performing or presenting to an audience.

-6. Under the Entertainment Duty Act 1953 (Act 103), "entertainment" includes any exhibition, performance, amusement, game or sport, or any other activity as may be declared to be entertainment by the Minister of Finance under subsection (2), to which persons are admitted for payment.
-7. According to the Entertainment (Federal Territory of Kuala Lumpur) Act 1992 (Act 493), "entertainment" includes:-
+- 5. The entertainment industry in Malaysia covers a vast spectrum of activities.
+It includes the activities of using intellectual, artistic, musical and physical or other personal skills by performing or presenting to an audience. - 6.
+Under the Entertainment Duty Act 1953 (Act 103), "entertainment" includes any exhibition, performance, amusement, game or sport, or any other activity as may be declared to be entertainment by the Minister of Finance under subsection (2), to which persons are admitted for payment.

-- (a) plays, operas, pantomimes, variety acts, performance of music, singing, dancing, beauty contests, demonstrations, displays and parades, in which living persons take part; - (b) displays of fireworks, set pieces, commemorative decorations and representation of real or mythical creatures; - (c) circuses and exhibition of animal; - (d) exhibition of models, reading matter, pictures, photographs or of statuary or other forms of representation of human or animal figures; - (e) exhibition of cinematograph films, video movies and puppet-shows; - (f) reproduction or cinematograph otherwise than in association with a cinematograph film, by means whatsoever other than telephony or radio telephony, or any music, song or speech; - (g) machines and devices by the manipulation of which chances are given of obtaining prizes in money or kind; - (h) pin-ball and video game; - (i) sporting contests of any kind between a number of animal or persons; - (j) organized competitions at game of skill or chance; - (k) trade fair consisting of the exhibition, advertisement or sale of products industries or of materials; - (I) any combination of any of above forms of entertainment; or - (m) any other entertainment which the minister may, from time to time by order in the gazette, declare in any place to which members of the public are admitted with or without payment of money or other consideration.
+- 7. According to the Entertainment (Federal Territory of Kuala Lumpur) Act 1992 (Act 493), "entertainment" includes:- - plays, operas, pantomimes, variety acts, performance of music, singing, dancing, beauty contests, demonstrations, displays and parades, in which living persons take part; - (b) displays of fireworks, set pieces, commemorative decorations and representation of real or mythical creatures; - (c) circuses and exhibition of animal; - (d) exhibition of models, reading matter, pictures, photographs or of statuary or other forms of representation of human or animal figures; - (e) exhibition of cinematograph films, video movies and puppet-shows; - (f) reproduction or cinematograph otherwise than in association with a cinematograph film, by means whatsoever other than telephony or radio telephony, or any music, song or speech; - (g) machines and devices by the manipulation of which chances are given of obtaining prizes in money or kind; - (h) pin-ball and video game; - (i) sporting contests of any kind between a number of animal or persons; - (j) organized competitions at game of skill or chance; - (k) trade fair consisting of the exhibition, advertisement or sale of products industries or of materials; - (I) any combination of any of above forms of entertainment; or

+(m) any other entertainment which the minister may, from time to time by order in the gazette, declare in any place to which members of the public are admitted with or without payment of money or other consideration.

-8. For the purpose of this guide, entertainment excludes the activities under sub paragraph 7(g) and 7(j) above.
+8. parag the purpose of this guide, entertainment excludes the activities under sub 7(g) and 7(j) above.

-- 9. The main types of entertainment activities include:
+9. The n The main types of entertainment activities include:

-- (a) music;
+(a) music;

-- (b) movies and film;
+(b) movies and film;

-- (c) television shows;
+(c) television shows;

-- (d) radio;
+(d) radio;

-- (e) humor/comedy;
+(e) humor/comedy;

-- (f) comics and animation;
+(f) comics and animation;

-- (g) theatre;
+(g) theatre;

-- (h) amusement and theme parks;
+(h) amusement and theme parks;

-- (i) books and literature;
+(i) books and literature;

-- (j) magic shows; and
+(j) magic shows; and

-- (k) performing arts.
+(k) performing arts.

-- 10. The main players in entertainment industry include:
+10. The main players in entertainment industry include:

-- artist;
+(a) artist;

-- dancer;
+(b) dancer;

-- musician;
+(c) musician;

-- cameraman;
+cameraman;

-- makeup artist;
+(e) makeup artist;

-- promoter;
+(f) promoter;

-- director;
+(g) director;

-- composer.
+(h) composer.

 GST TREATMENT ON THE ENTERTAINMENT INDUSTRY

 11. All goods and services supplied by an entertainment provider in the course or furtherance of business are taxable supplies and subject to GST.

-- (a) Examples of goods supplied are:
+(a) ) Examples of goods supplied are:

-- food and beverages;
+(i) food and beverages;

-- compact disc/ dvd/ cassettes;
+(ii) compact disc/ dvd/ cassettes;

-- musical instruments;
+(iii) musical instruments;

-- film rolls;
+(iv) film rolls;

-- photos; and
+(v) photos; and

-- props.
+(vi) props.

-- (b) Examples of services supplied are those by:
+(b) Examples of services supplied are those by:

-- performers;
+(i) performers;

-- musical bands;
+(ii) musical bands;

-- make-up artists;
+(iii) make-up artists;

-- hair stylists;
+(iv) hair stylists;

-- choreographers;
+(v) choreographers;

-- event managers; and
+(vi) event managers;

-- promoters;
+(vii) promoters;

-besides

-- rental (equipments, costume etc.); and - advertising.

-12. The above list is not exhaustive.
+- (viii) besides; - (ix) rental (equipments, costume etc.); and - (x) advertising. - 12.
+The above list is not exhaustive.
 Any payment in relation to the supply of goods or services in the entertainment industry, such as admission fees, royalties, commissions, sales of goods etc. is subject to GST.